Rose Value™ — QOL Improvement Contributions

 • Improving food productivity

-Raise food yields as well as work efficiency; improve related equipment capabilities.
+Raise food yields as well as work efficiency; improve related equipment capabilities

 • Guaranteeing safe and stable food distribution

-Secure and raise the level of safety and stability in food distribution.
+Secure and raise the level of safety and stability in food distribution

 • Reducing food loss and food waste

-Reduce waste from the perspectives of maintaining food freshness, extending “best-before date,” packaging for contents separation and compartmentalization, loss when shipping, and other factors.
+Reduce waste from the perspectives of maintaining food freshness, extending “best-before date,” packaging for contents separation and compartmentalization, loss when shipping, and other factors

 Contributions

-Rose Value™ Index evaluation categories
+Rose Value™ Index

 Enriching life and society